wmvolckmann/wmvolckmann.github.io/about/about.md

   r_text[3] = "Science works because it demands skepticism of its own results.";

-  r_text[4] = "Appeals to authority are always invalid.
-Just as with ad hominem, a statement for or against a position is neither weaker nor stronger depending on who is making the argument.
-As a corollary, offering no argument and simply highlighting the source of an assertion is equivalent to making no argument.
+  r_text[4] = "Appeals to authority are always invalid in science because ad hominem appeals are always invalid in science.
+An assertion for or against a position is neither weaker nor stronger depending on who makes the statement; the underlying evidence and thought process — the strength of the argument — is all that matters.
+As a corollary, merely highlighting the source of an assertion as an authority is equivalent to making no argument.
 The whole point of science (and the motivation behind Enlightenment principles more generally) is to let the merits of logic, reason, and evidence do the talking, usurping the primacy of source.";

   r_text[5] = "When raison d'être is having problem to solve, what does that make the solution?"

   r_text[6] = "I never worry about whether someone agrees with me or not.
 I do worry about whether someone will hate me for not agreeing with them."

   r_text[7] = "It is okay — admirable, in fact — to be skeptical of conventional wisdom, mainstream narratives, and traditional institutions.
 It is not wrong to reject them sometimes.
 The challenge is in finding a tenable substitute, and not credulously plugging in whatever alternative sounds the most appealing.
 The problem with most radical policy proposals and conspiracy theories is that the same dose of skepticism that lead to a rejection of the status quo would typically lead to an even more aggressive rejection of the proposed alternative.
-After all, it is not possible to be selectively skeptical: you are either skeptical or gullible, and being gullible for alternatives is far from virtuous."
+After all, it is not possible to be selectively skeptical: you are either skeptical or gullible."

-  r_text[8] = "A person does not believe in democracy unless they defend it even when they don't want to.
-A person does not believe in free speech unless they defend it even when they don't want to.
-A person does not believe in due process unless they defend it even when they don't want to.
+  r_text[8] = "A person does not believe in democracy unless they defend it even when they don't like the elected.
+A person does not believe in free speech unless they defend it even when they don't like what they hear.
+A person does not believe in due process unless they defend it even when they don't like the accused.
 That is why such ideals, despite being the greatest of social innovations, took so long to emerge and fall so easily."

   r_text[9] = "The more inclined we are to believe something, the more skeptical of it we should be.
 Our minds are tapestries of biases that cloud our judgement, and failing to actively counteract them is tantamount to submitting to them."